Taylor Swift: 2010–2014: Speak Now and Red

-Swift wrote her third studio album, Speak Now, entirely by herself.
-Released on October 25, 2010, Speak Now expands on the country pop sound of Fearless and incorporates strong rock music influences.
-Speak Now debuted atop the US Billboard 200 with over one million first-week copies sold, registering the highest single-week tally for a female country artist.
+Swift wrote her third album, Speak Now, entirely by herself.
+Released on October 25, 2010, it debuted atop the US Billboard 200 with over one million first-week copies sold—the highest single-week tally for a female country artist.
 Five of its singles—"Mine", "Back to December", "Mean", "Sparks Fly", and "Ours"—charted in the top three of Hot Country Songs; "Sparks Fly" and "Ours" reached number one.
-"Mine" peaked at number three and was the highest-charting single on the Billboard Hot 100.
+"Mine" peaked at number three and was the album's highest-charting single on the Billboard Hot 100, and "Mean" became its best-selling track.
+Swift supported the album with the Speak Now World Tour (2011–2012) and its accompanying live album, Speak Now World Tour – Live (2011).

-Swift embarked on the Speak Now World Tour from February 2011 to March 2012.
 In 2011, Swift was honored as Woman of the Year by Billboard, Entertainer of the Year by both the Academy of Country Music Awards and the Country Music Association Awards, and Artist of the Year at the American Music Awards.
-She again won Entertainment of the Year by the Academy of Country Music Awards in 2012.
+She again won Entertainer of the Year at the Academy of Country Music Awards in 2012.
 At the 54th Annual Grammy Awards in 2012, "Mean" won Best Country Song and Best Country Solo Performance.
-After Speak Nows release, Swift dated the actor Jake Gyllenhaal.
+After the release of Speak Now, Swift briefly dated the actor Jake Gyllenhaal.

-On October 22, 2012, Swift released her fourth studio album, Red, which featured collaborations with Chapman and new producers including Max Martin, Shellback, Dan Wilson, Jeff Bhasker, Dann Huff, and Butch Walker.
-Conceived as a record that expanded beyond Swift's country pop releases, Red incorporates eclectic styles of pop and rock such as Britrock, dubstep, and dance-pop, leading to a critical debate over Swift's status as a country musician.
-The album opened at number one on the Billboard 200 with 1.21 million sales, becoming the fastest-selling country album in US history.
-It was Swift's first number-one album in the UK.
-During promotion of Red, Swift was romantically involved with the political heir Conor Kennedy, and subsequently the singer Harry Styles.
+On October 22, 2012, Swift released her fourth album, Red, which she produced with Chapman and several new collaborators, including Max Martin, Shellback, Dan Wilson, Jeff Bhasker, Dann Huff, and Butch Walker.
+It debuted at number one on the Billboard 200 with 1.21 million sales, becoming the fastest-selling country album in US history.
+Red was Swift's first number-one album in the UK.
+During the promotion of Red, Swift was romantically involved with the political heir Conor Kennedy, and subsequently the singer Harry Styles.